arangodb/docs/3.10/installation-linux.md

 ### Debian / Ubuntu

-Debian based packages will ask for a password during installation.
+Debian-based packages will ask you to set a password for the `root` user during installation.

 #### Securing Unattended Installations on Debian